1.2 – Transportation and the Physical Environment

 c.
 Climate

 The main components of climate include temperature, wind, and precipitation, with their impacts on transportation modes and infrastructure ranging from negligible to severe.
-Freight and passenger movements can be severely curtailed by hazardous conditions such as snow, heavy rainfall, ice, or fog.
+Hazardous conditions such as snow, heavy rainfall, ice, or fog can severely curtail freight and passenger movements.

 Air transportation is particularly vulnerable to weather disruptions, such as during winter, when a snowstorm can create cascading effects on air services.
 There is seasonality for global wind patterns.
 Jet streams are also a major physical component that international air carriers must consider.
 For an aircraft, the wind speed can affect travel time and costs.
 Tailwind conditions can reduce scheduled flight time by up to an hour for intercontinental flights.
 For instance, due to strong jet stream conditions during winter, transatlantic flights between the American East Coast and Europe can gain 30 to 45 minutes from the scheduled eastbound flight time.
 However, for westbound flights, unusually strong jet stream conditions will lengthen flight time.
 They may occasionally force a flight to do an unscheduled refueling stop in intermediary airports such as Gander (Newfoundland) or Bangor (Maine).
 Climate change is expected to increase the strength of the North Atlantic jet stream and could lengthen westbound flights between North America and Europe.